3-png/COMP-3512-assign-2/README.md

 ## Features

 - **Dynamic Views**:
-  - **Home View**: Lets users select a season and navigate to the Races view.
+  - **Home View**: Lets users select a season and navigate from Home View, Races View, & Favorites View.
-  - **Races View**: Displays race and qualifying results, sorted by round and position.
+                  - **Home**: Displays home page with visuals.
+                  - **Race**: Displays selected season's Races, Qualifying Results, and Race Results.
+                              Sorted by round and position.
+Includes table sorting with indicators and Visual favoriting that updates all tables (data).
+                  - **Favorites**: Displays users favorites.
 - **Modal Popups**: Displays detailed information about circuits, drivers, and constructors in modal-style dialogs.
 - **Favorites Management**: Allows users to add and manage their favorite circuits, drivers, and constructors.
 - **Local Storage Caching**: Optimizes performance by storing race data locally after the first API fetch.